 - Google Cloud: $20B (+63% YoY)

-Net income of $62.6B surged 81% YoY, but includes $37.7B in unrealized investment gains from marking up private equity holdings.
-Excluding this non-cash benefit, underlying operational earnings growth is more moderate.
-Additionally, Alphabet issued $31.1B in senior unsecured debt during the quarter.
+Net income of $62.6B reflects an 81% year-over-year surge, but includes $37.7B in unrealized investment gains from the mark-to-market valuation of non-public equity holdings.
+Excluding this item, the underlying operating-based earnings are meaningfully lower.
+The company also issued $31.1B in senior unsecured notes during the quarter.

-Google Cloud's 63% growth significantly exceeded consensus expectations.
-The $460B+ backlog signals strong AI infrastructure demand visibility ahead.
-Alphabet also raised its dividend 5% to $0.22 per share.
-Peers Microsoft Azure and Amazon AWS similarly reported accelerating growth this quarter, confirming the 'big three' cloud providers are all benefiting from the AI infrastructure buildout.
+Google Cloud's 63% growth significantly exceeded market expectations.
+The $460B+ cloud backlog signals strong forward visibility into AI infrastructure demand.
+Alphabet also raised its dividend by 5% to $0.22 per share.
+Notably, all three hyperscalers — Alphabet, Microsoft Azure, and Amazon AWS — reported accelerating cloud growth this quarter.